 In September 2023, Azerbaijan launched an offensive against the breakaway Republic of Artsakh in Nagorno-Karabakh.

-An Azerbaijani offensive in 2023 ended the Republic of Artsakh and resulted in the flight of Nagorno-Karabakh Armenians.
+In 2023, an Azerbaijani offensive ended the Republic of Artsakh, leading to the flight of Nagorno-Karabakh Armenians.

-In 2024, Freedom House ranked Azerbaijan 7/100 on the Global Freedom Score, categorizing it as "not free" and an authoritarian regime.
+In 2024, Freedom House ranked Azerbaijan 7/100 on its Global Freedom Score, categorising it as "not free".

-In September 2017, Azerbaijan extended the agreement on development of ACG until 2050 according to the amended PSA signed by SOCAR and co-ventures (BP, Chevron, Inpex, Equinor, ExxonMobil, TP, ITOCHU and ONGC Videsh).
+Azerbaijan extended the agreement on development of ACG until 2050 according to the amended PSA signed on 14 September 2017.

 The Union of Soviet Socialist Republics USSR existed from to...